Sobo (deity)

-In the West African Vodun religion, Sobo (alternative name: Grande Sobo) is a soldier-loa who rules over thunder.

 Sobo is a spirit or loa in Haitian Vodou.
 He is the loa of thunder and is always depicted and served with his inseparable companion/brother Bade, who is the loa of wind.
 Together they are represented by the Catholic image of Saints Cosmas and Damian.
 He is probably West African in origin and a flaming ram is his symbol.